 - Channel messages

-The information in the table underneath the chart gives you a breakdown of usage by each individual team, and doesn’t change if you filter the info included in the chart.
+The information in the table underneath the chart gives you a breakdown of usage by each team’s usage during the specified date range and doesn’t change if you filter the info included in the chart.

 By scrolling through all the columns to the right, you can see each team’s: